-Everyone’s always looking to save money on their utility bills, but you should know there’s a way to lower energy use, even when you're not even home.
+Everyone’s always looking to save money on their utility bills, but it just so happens there’s a way to do it when you aren’t even home.

-The secret is your thermostat.
-By learning more about its special features and settings, you can structure its daily schedule around your personal preferences.
-This means establishing various temperature settings for when you’re home, away or even when you’re asleep.
+The key is your thermostat.
+By using automatic schedules, you can structure its daily schedule around your personal preferences.
+That means you can have different temperature settings for when you’re home, away or even when you’re sleeping.

-With a few simple adjustments, you have more time to enjoy pleasant temperatures while also keeping more of your money.
+With a few simple adjustments, you have more time to enjoy pleasant temperatures while cutting down your energy bills.
 Check out our guide on how your thermostat can save you money in the summer:

 While at Home

-Pretty much whenever you're home, you want comfortable temperatures.
+Pretty much whenever you're home, you want to enjoy a comfortable temperature.
 It's only natural to want your thermostat lower in the summer while inside to appreciate the cool air.

-But the most energy-efficient temperatures for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while still keeping your energy bills low.
+But in terms of energy efficiency, the best range for the summer is usually between 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you'll keep cool while still keeping your energy bills low.

-If you're setting the temperature for whenever you're gone, it’s extremely common to move the thermostat higher for while they're gone.
+When it comes to setting the temperature for when you are out of the house in summer, it’s advantageous to set the thermostat higher for while they're gone.

-Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.
+If your home is in a shady spot in a cooler climate, you can set the temperature as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning won't have to work constantly to cool an empty house.

 To enjoy a good night's sleep during the summer, you want your thermostat set at a comfortable temperature.
 A great place to start is between 68-72 degrees Fahrenheit.
-There's less risk of getting too hot or too cold when you are trying to get some rest.
+You won't have to worry about getting too hot or too cold at some point overnight.

-- Put in a smart thermostat: Switching to a smart thermostat in the summer is an excellent way to reduce energy costs as it forms temperature schedules according to your lifestyle and personal preferences.
-It'll take care of making changes while you are home or sleeping, before allowing it to warm up when no one is around.
-With models like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.
+- Smart thermostat installation: Using a smart thermostat in the summer can lower energy costs as it forms temperature schedules according to your lifestyle and idea of what comfortable is.
+They can lower the temperature while you are home or sleeping, while allowing it to warm up when no one is around.
+With models like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
+Scheduling smart thermostat installation in your Hudsonville home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.

-- Stay on top of routine AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a big impact on your monthly energy use.
-By regularly cleaning the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system perform better during day-to-day use..
-Higher energy efficiency will also reduce strain on key parts and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Keep up with AC maintenance: Investing in or ignoring regular air conditioning maintenance in Hudsonville can have a serious effect on your total monthly energy use.
+By regularly cleaning the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system run more efficiently.
+More efficient operation reduces strain on important or delicate components and lowers operational costs, lowering total energy use and eventually the total monthly bill.

-- Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by improving airflow.
-When filters are old and less effective, air conditioners have to work harder, and the added strain may impact the system’s life span and lead to breakdowns.
+- Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by improving airflow.
+When filters become clogged, air conditioners have to work harder, and the added strain may impact the system’s life span and lead to breakdowns.

 - Check your attic insulation: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while states further north need 16-18 inches.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Review your ventilation: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can help with both these issues.
+- Inspect your ventilation: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
+Checking your ductwork for leaks and sealing them can help with both these issues.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
 It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot over time.
+Devoting time and effort to sealing leaks now can help you save a lot in the long term.